kitchen interior

 Baffle Filter

-A flow control panel made of stainless steel or aluminum curves makes up the baffle filter.
+A stainless steel or aluminum curve flow control panel makes up the baffle filter.
 This one-of-a-kind design collects oily, greasy, and fume particles while allowing smoke to travel through freely.
 This filter separates oil and odor from smoke particles using an ingenious “cut and slash” operation.

 Baffle filters are more advanced than mesh filters in terms of filtering performance.
 Furthermore, these filters are simple to maintain because they only need to be cleaned every 2 to 3 months.
 Even if oil particles become stuck on the stainless steel or aluminum layers, the suction force of the chimney is unaffected.